hube12/testing-gui/README.md

 * GLFW and Dear Imgui only - (no boost, etc.)
   * They are git submodules
+* Based on Dear Imgui opengl-glfw sample
-* CMake - builds Ninja, Xcode, Makefiles, etc.
+* Minimal CMake for build generation - builds Ninja, Xcode, Makefiles, etc.
 * OpenGL 3
-* Tested on Mac (should work on Linux and Windows)
+* Tested on Mac and Linux (might work Windows)

 ## Options

-Edit the 'b' file to switch CMake generators.
+Edit the 'b' file to switch CMake generators or change other options.

 ## Todos

-1. Get a few more themes in there
-2. Embed the source location so fonts can load from that
-3. Demonstrate proportional fonts
-4. More fonts
-5. Simple spinning cube
+1. Simple spinning cube

 ## Credits